 HOW WE DO IT:

 Many GEI partners have decades of experience delivering technical, advisory, and training services or programs in support of national M&E systems.
 The close collaboration of GEI network members allows successful approaches to be surfaced and implemented in other countries or regions, where they can be adapted to local needs.

 INSPIRE & INCUBATE new solutions

 The diverse, global expertise of the GEI network allows for collaboration and exploration of new areas of innovation around M&E. GEI supports the creation of new approaches and incubates promising solutions not yet fully tested.
 Programs like the Taqyeem Arabic language training program and the Launchpad entrepreneurship mentoring program are examples of this effort.

 MOBILIZE action on critical issues, like gender and climate change

 Monitoring & evaluation has an essential role to play in ensuring that development programs and policies reflect critical issues affecting the world today.
-The GEI network works together to identify and share lessons learned around the intersection of M&E and gender, climate change, FCV (Fragility Conflict & Violence) and youth and integrates best practices into its strategic efforts.
+The GEI network works together to identify and share lessons learned around the intersection of M&E and gender, climate change, FCV (Fragility Conflict & Violence) and youth, integrating best practices into its strategic efforts.